halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

 #.
 Using the TrackerJack Panel

-   \a) Enter the Camera information on the TrackerJack panel
+   \a) Enter the Camera information on the TrackerJack panel.
+(Camera Settings units should be in millimeters.)

    \b) Save the After Effects file.